Cardano price today: ADA price declines, volume increases

-Cardano (ADA) price drops and trades at $0.6497 at the time of writing on Thursday, falling from $0.6667 and marking a 2.55% decline in the last 24 hours.
-The daily trade volume climbed by 71.37% to hit $1,122,678,101.
+Cardano (ADA) price drops and trades at $0.5318 at the time of writing on Monday, falling from $0.6448 and marking a 17.51% decline in the last 24 hours.
+The daily trade volume climbed by 206.73% to hit $1,216,143,466.
 Volume increase amidst a price decline can be interpreted as profit-taking or repositioning by crypto traders ahead of the next move in Cardano price.
-Cardano declined 12.28% in the last 7 days, and the total market capitalization currently hits $22,913,230,068.
-In the last 24 hours, Story, Kaia and Core rallied, emerging as top gainers while Cronos, OFFICIAL TRUMP, Bonk declined, ranking as top losers in the market.
+Cardano declined 18.67% in the last 7 days, and the total market capitalization currently hits $18,760,327,487.
+In the last 24 hours, Kava, First Digital USD and PayPal USD rallied, emerging as top gainers while Berachain, Zcash, KuCoin Token declined, ranking as top losers in the market.

 Cryptocurrency prices FAQs